Selling your home with Harper Macleod

-Our full-time Property Director, Robert Bell, has over 25 years' experience of the local property market and under his guidance we provide a comprehensive service to assist you with selling your property – from the initial marketing to final settlement of the sale.
+Our team has many years' experience of the local property market and we provide a comprehensive service to assist you with selling your property – from the initial marketing to final settlement of the sale.

 As solicitor estate agents, we also offer a full conveyancing service and one of our licensed conveyancing solicitors will undertake the legal work involved.

 Marketing your property

 Our local estate agents will be delighted to discuss how best to market your property, taking full advantage of the range of marketing tools at our disposal.
 During this initial conversation our estate agents will explain the whole process, including advice on the Home Report.
 We'll help you to complete the property questionnaire, carefully collate all the information required, take photographs and advise on how best to show your property.
 We will also provide you with an estimate of our fees and outlays for the transaction.
 Visit our fixed fee packages page for more information.

 Following legislation brought into force in Scotland in December 2008, properties are legally required be marketed with a Home Report.
 The Home Report is a pack of three documents.

 The Single Survey contains an assessment by a surveyor of the condition of the home, a formal valuation and an accessibility audit for people with particular needs.

 The Energy Report contains an assessment by a surveyor of the energy efficiency of the home and its environmental impact.
 It includes an energy performance certificate (EPC) in much the same way as there is for a new cooker or fridge, and also recommends ways to improve the energy efficiency.
 All properties for sale require an Energy Report containing an energy performance certificate, irrespective of whether or not a full Home Report is required.
 A copy of the energy report is held in the property and also at our office.